Admission of Transfer Students

 - Although an applicant’s records from several institutions may be summarized on one transcript, an application will not be considered until official transcripts from each college attended are received direct from the awarding institution to the Office of Admissions.
 These are required even though no credit may have been earned at an institution.

-- Students who have earned fewer than 60 transferable semester credits must submit a high school transcript.
-Students with fewer than 24 transferable semester credits are required to submit their official ACT UND school code (#3218) or SAT UND school code (#6878) to UND.
+- Students who have earned fewer than 24 transferable semester credits must submit a high school transcript and their official ACT UND school code (#3218) or SAT UND school code (#6878) to UND.
 If students are 25 years of age or older on the first day of class, they are not required to submit their ACT or SAT scores.
 However, if they've taken either exam, it's highly recommended that they submit their official scores for proper placement into English and math courses.
 All official documents should be mailed directly from the high school and college and testing center to the Office of Admissions at 3501 University Avenue, Stop 8357, Grand Forks, ND 58202.

 - All applicants are required to complete the safety and security questions on the online application.